0330 822 0505

 Certain structural issues will trigger an automatic rejection from some mortgage lenders, including:

-Should this happen, you’ll either need to repair this issue or try to find a mortgage with a different lender.
+If this happens, you’ll either need to repair the issue or try to find a mortgage with a different lender.

-To find the right lender, it helps to work with the right broker.
+Working with the right broker can help you find the right lender.
 They will know which lenders are the most and least strict about structural issues highlighted during a valuation and can help you apply to one with a better chance of success.

 3. The property has unusual features

-Some lenders are more cautious than others when it comes to the types of property they will approve a mortgage for.
+Some lenders are more cautious than others about the types of properties they will approve a mortgage for.

 These lenders tend to avoid homes with ‘non-standard construction’.
-That is, anything other than a typical bricks and mortar property.
+That is, anything other than a typical brick-and-mortar property.

-This is because less common building materials, such as concrete or wood, are more prone to damage and weathering and so are classed as higher risk.
+This is because less common building materials, such as concrete or wood, are more prone to damage and weathering and are therefore classed as higher-risk.

 Some examples of properties with non-standard construction are: